DecisionsDev/policy-corpus/common/commons_descriptor.md

 # Common elements description
 ## generic_tester.py

-The ``PolicyTester`` class is designed to evaluate the performance of a policy implementation by testing its eligibility function on a dataset loaded from a CSV file.
+The ``PolicyTester`` class inside is designed to evaluate the performance of a policy implementation by testing its eligibility function on a dataset loaded from a CSV file.
 The class supports custom parsing of input data, execution time measurement, and statistical evaluation of policy results.

 ---